Vazquez-Jon/ChatGptGivesYouAPsychEval/README.md

 In fact can right anything after peval and it will enter as an input like that. gpt eval as [anything].

 ## **gpt eval @user as [input]
+Combination of all the commands above put together.

 # How it works
 The bot uses 3 apis, discord.py/mysqlconnector/openai, which it uses all all of these to give you a psych eval from a user.
 There is a database on AWS that has a format of